Experience Bagan’s Culture and Beauty

 Because this ceremony and the time spent as a novice monk is believed to bring good fortune on a family by the Buddha, families without male children have gotten creative.
 These families seek out male orphans or “borrow” another family’s son to go through Shinbyu and the subsequent time as a novice monk on their behalf.

 Joining the Shinbyu Celebration

-For those who read my blog often, you know that I love to experience village life wherever I am traveling.
-While exploring on my e-bike, we stopped in several different villages in and around Bagan.
-Here are a few of the highlights:
+For those who read my blog often, you know that I love to get a glimpse of the everyday lives of the locals.
+This is where you see the culture of a place in action.
+While exploring on my e-bike, I stopped in several different villages in and around Bagan to do just that.

 This woman was selling bags and other goods by the side of the road.
 She explained to our guide that she smokes cheroot all day.
 Cheroot is basically a cigar that is cut on both ends, filled with tobacco.
 This woman was good at hustling because several of us walked away with our own cheroot to try!

 Late in the afternoon, while riding down one of the many dusty roads among the temples, I happened upon this woman working hard in the sun.
 I’m not sure exactly what she was working with but she was showing us how she could separate the grain/ bean from the other material using this basket.

 Lacquer is central to Bagan’s culture and is found for sale in most markets.
 But before you buy some, I recommend you seek out an opportunity to see the lacquer being made.
 It’s a fascinating process!

 I happened upon this family making lacquer and they invited me to sit and watch them.
 The bowls are made by taking thin strips of bamboo and wrapping it in circles forming the sides of the bowl.
 Then they carefully paint the lacquer onto the inside and outside of the bowl.
 Once the lacquer sets in an underground room they have built, they etch designs into each item by hand.

 Things to Do in Bagan | Ananda Temple Festival